Heartbreak and Healthy Coping Habits: Ways to Avoid Substances to Deal with Grief

 Although you may not have chosen to become single again, take time every day to recognize the benefits of being independent.
 Then, take advantage of at least one or two of them.
 You can:

-Take care of one of your needs that you often put aside for your partner.
+- Take care of one of the needs that you often put aside for your partner.
 For example, maybe you are a vegetarian, but your ex often ate meat.
 You can go to a new vegetarian restaurant or try out new recipes at home.

 Go Ahead — Indulge A Little.
 Or A Lot!